-count is less than 50 percent (0.50), HUD deems the ZCTA-bedroom pair usable.3 As state in items 2 and 3 above, if more than one ZCTA-bedroom pair has a margin of error below 50 percent (0.50), HUD directs that the 2-bedroom ZCTA-bedroom pair be used in the analysis to determine if it is statistically reliable and if not, to use the ZCTA-bedroom pair with the lower margin of error ratio.
+Further, HUD calculates a margin of error ratio for the aggregated count of units by dividing the aggregated margin of error by the aggregated count of units.
+If the margin of error for the aggregated count is less than 50 percent (0.50), HUD deems the ZCTA-bedroom pair usable.3 As stated in items 2 and 3 above, if more than one ZCTA-bedroom pair has a margin of error below 50 percent (0.50), HUD directs that the 2-bedroom ZCTA-bedroom pair be used in the analysis to determine if it is statistically reliable and if not, to use the ZCTA-bedroom pair with the lower margin of error ratio.